Your Launceston crush sheet is a Retool form nobody can fix when the network drops at the press

 How to choose a developer in Launceston

 Ask the developer to describe, in detail, how their tool behaves when the phone has no signal mid-crush.
 If they wave it away or assume reliable wifi, they've never built for a working winery.
 The right partner has done offline-first capture and will show you how sync conflicts resolve.
 Plain demonstrations beat slide decks here.
-Consider scoping it next to an inventory management system, a warehouse-style stock tool, and a business intelligence dashboard so the captured vintage data actually feeds decisions.
+Consider scoping it next to an inventory management system, a warehouse-style stock tool, and a business intelligence (BI) dashboard so the captured vintage data actually feeds decisions.

 - !They've never built anything offline-first; ask how data survives a dead spot at the press shed